Decompression equipment

-There are several categories of decompression equipment used to help divers decompress, which is the process required to allow divers to return to the surface safely after spending time underwater at higher ambient pressures.
+There are several categories of decompression equipment used to help divers decompress, which is the process required to allow ambient pressure divers to return to the surface safely after spending time underwater at higher ambient pressures.

 Decompression obligation for a given dive profile must be calculated and monitored to ensure that the risk of decompression sickness is controlled.
 Some equipment is specifically for these functions, both during planning before the dive and during the dive.
 Other equipment is used to mark the underwater position of the diver, as a position reference in low visibility or currents, or to assist the diver's ascent and control the depth.

 Decompression may be shortened ("accelerated") by breathing an oxygen-rich "decompression gas" such as a nitrox blend or pure oxygen.
 The high partial pressure of oxygen in such decompression mixes produces the effect known as the oxygen window.
 This decompression gas is often carried by scuba divers in side-slung cylinders.
 Cave divers who can only return by a single route, can leave decompression gas cylinders attached to the guideline ("stage" or "drop cylinders") at the points where they will be used.
 Surface-supplied divers will have the composition of the breathing gas controlled at the gas panel.

-Divers with long decompression obligations may be decompressed inside gas filled hyperbaric chambers in the water or at the surface, and in the extreme case, saturation divers are only decompressed at the end of a tour of duty that may be several weeks long.
+Divers with long decompression obligations may be decompressed inside gas filled hyperbaric chambers in the water or at the surface, and in the extreme case, saturation divers are only decompressed at the end of a project, contract, or tour of duty that may be several weeks long.